Get

 Grooming

-Even though Birmans have beautiful, long fur, they actually require minimal maintenance.
+Even though Birmans have beautiful, long fur, they actually require less maintenance than you’d initially think.
 Professional groomers, these cats make sure to take care of their coats.
 Plus, it’s very light and fluffy and not as prone to matting as some other long-haired breeds.

-However, you should still regularly comb your Birman to remove debris and tangles.
-Being so affectionate, your kitty will likely delight in brushing sessions—looking forward to them even.
+However, you should still regularly comb your Birman on a weekly basis to remove debris and tangles.
+Being so affectionate, your kitty will likely delight in brushing sessions—some even look forward to them.

 Health

-• Obesity: Your Birman will love to eat.
-If your cat is obese, it can increase the likelihood of even more significant health problems—like diabetes.
+• Obesity: Like many other cat breeds, your Birman may love to eat.
+If your cat is obese, it can increase the likelihood of even more significant health problems—like diabetes, urinary, respiratory, or joint issues.
 Especially after spaying or neutering, you have to check the pounds accumulated.

-• Dental disease: As your Birman ages, they might have a higher risk for dental issues.
-To prevent impending matters, make sure to keep your feline’s mouth clean and plaque-free by regularly brushing.
-This is especially important if your cat is on a wet food diet.
+• Dental disease: As your Birman ages, similarly to many other cat breeds and mixed breeds alike, they may develop dental issues.
+To prevent impending matters, make sure to keep your feline’s mouth clean and plaque-free by regularly brushing and routine veterinary oral exams.

 Suitable for:

-Birmans are well-suited for virtually any home environment.
-They are very affectionate love bugs that do amazingly well alongside children, seniors, and other pets.
+Birmans are well-suited for many home environments.
+They are very affectionate love bugs that do amazingly well alongside grown-up children, seniors, and other pets, when properly socialized.
 However, we don’t recommend this breed for outdoor living.

 divider 2 cats